Neto Scariot

 marketing partners

 To boost lead generation, we extended the design system to campaigns.
-Adobe libraries standardized ad foundations, improving asset consistency and efficiency while elevating brand perception
+Adobe libraries standardized advertising foundations, improving asset consistency and efficiency while elevating brand perception

 THIRD-PARTY USERS